 Step 1: Fill your water collection container with ‘dirty water’, being careful to not get small debris into the bag.
 The CNOC Vecto has a wider opening for the easiest method of collecting water.
 After filling, replace the slider to close the bag.
 When using a Sawyer bag, I use a cut-off water bottle for scooping the water and pouring into the small opening on the bag.

 Step 2: Attach the filter to the water collection container’s threaded opening.

 Step 3: Reconnect the tube to the hydration bladder, then connect to the filter using the plastic adapters, which will click when connected.
 Note: the water will begin to flow as soon as the bag is hung, so connect everything before hanging the bag.

-Kick back and relax while gravity does the work of filling the hydration bladder!
-When set up using this method, it takes about 2-3 minutes for two liters of water to go through the filter and fill the hydration bladder.
-You may need to release air from the bladder so water can fill it completely.
+Kick back and relax while gravity does the work!
+If the water stops flowing into the storage container, you may need to release air from it so water can fill it completely.

 Post-trip clean up

-After each backpacking trip, I rinse out the water filter, Sawyer bag, and hydration bladder.
+After each backpacking trip, I rinse out the water filter and all collection containers.
 Lay them out to dry thoroughly before putting away to eliminate issues with mold and mildew.
-Some people keep their bladder in the freezer to keep bacteria from growing, but I’ve never needed to do this.
-After several backpacking trips, I’ll use a cleaning tablet made for hydration bladders to clean it and the tubing, and a drop or two of bleach in a gallon of water to backflush and disinfect the water filter and Sawyer bag.
+Some people keep their hydration bladder in the freezer to keep bacteria from growing, but I’ve never needed to do this.
+After several backpacking trips, I use a cleaning tablet made for hydration bladders and tubing, and a drop or two of bleach in a gallon of water to backflush and disinfect the water filter.